xianlinbox/daily_practise/aws-solution-architect/compute.md

 ALB can't assign IP, if you need an IP, you need to put a NLB before it and assign IP to the NLB.

 Target types: instance ID/IP/ALB
+ALB node which is a dynamically defined high number port between 1024 and 65535.

 least outstanding requests when the requests for your application vary in complexity or your targets vary in processing capability.
 Round robin is a good choice when the requests and targets are similar, or if you need to distribute requests equally among targets.